spectrocloud/librarium/docs/docs-content/clusters/cluster-groups/create-cluster-group.md

 :::info

- Palette do not offer support for host clusters of the following types within the cluster group: edge clusters, virtual clusters, pcg clusters, and read-only imported clusters.
+ Palette does not offer support for host clusters of these types within a cluster group: edge clusters, virtual clusters, Private Cloud Gateway (PCG) clusters, and imported clusters with read-only access.

 :::